 Felix Gonzalez-Torres: The Politics of Relation

-In October 2020, MACBA will stage a major solo exhibition of the work of Felix Gonzalez-Torres (American, Born Cuba, 1957-died in Miami, 1996 due to complications arising from AIDS), scheduled to be on display from October 29, 2020 to March 21, 2021.
-The exhibition will be curated by Tanya Barson, Chief Curator at MACBA.
+MACBA will stage a major solo exhibition of the work of Felix Gonzalez-Torres (American, Born Cuba, 1957-died in Miami, 1996 due to complications arising from AIDS), scheduled to be on display on March 2021.

 Felix Gonzalez-Torres: The Politics of Relation will situate Gonzalez-Torres’ work within the postcolonial discourse and the connected histories between Spain and the Americas, especially as these impact present-day questions around memory, authority, freedom and national identity.
 A particular emphasis will be placed on reading Gonzalez-Torres’s work in relation to Spanish, Latin American and Caribbean culture, not as a simple, singular biographical narrative, but rather as a way of complicating any essentialist reading of his work through any single idea, theme or identity.
 The show will propose various interpretations stemming from this line of investigation and will also highlight the work’s formative influence on queer aesthetics.